- Province: Western Cape

 - A winter beer fest in July

-- Pop into Evita se Perron, a former train station turned theatre café by local legend Pieter-Dirk Uys.
+- Pop into Evita se Perron, a former train station turned theatre café by local legend Pieter-Dirk Uys in 1996.
+It has grown into a major tourist attraction.

 - The Darling Art Collective